Home Grown: Kings of Pop

 In 2002, the band released Kings of Pop, its third album which gained nationwide recognition.
 Shortly after its release they added second guitarist Dan Hammond and filmed music videos for the songs "You're Not Alone" and "Kiss Me, Diss Me".
 They performed on the Drive-Thru stage on the Warped Tour and toured extensively in support of the album.
 In 2004, they released the EP When it All Comes Down, a more mature effort that abandoned the humorous topics of their previous releases in favor of more emotional subject matter.
 The album was reissued in 2014 on 12" vinyl through Mutant League Records.

 Break up

 In February 2005, Lohrbach left Home Grown and later joined the band New Years Day.
 The band continued without him for a time, playing live shows with guest bass guitarist Ted Vega.
 Eventually, however, the members moved on to other projects.
 Tran started the band Red Panda with Bill Uechi of Save Ferris, Hammond joined Paper Models, and Reynolds started Defender.
 Herco resurfaced in 2004 playing drums with a shortlived band by the name of Ugly, out of Orange, CA. In 2006, Home Grown's official website closed down and their MySpace profile announced that they were on "indefinite hiatus".
 The band has not played together or recorded since October 2005.
 Despite this, a new song, "Nothing Can Stop Us", was posted to their Myspace in March 2006.

+Reunion

+On April 12, 2024, Home Grown announced they would be reuniting to play with The Starting Line in Los Angeles in June 2024.
+As of March 2025 the band is slated to play at Four Chords Festival in September of 2025.

+On August 15, 2025, Darren Reynolds announced his departure from Home Grown, citing limited availability due to work and family commitments.

+Russell Dixon was confirmed to be bands new drummer who Lohrbach had played with in New Years Day & Radical Radical, after filling in for Reynolds since May 2025.